majorlevo/quiz_machine/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 To use this project run the 'third_edit.ipynb' notebook.
-If you want to set the difficulty and number of the questions, set the parameters True, else leave them False.
+If you want to set the difficulty and number of the questions, set the parameters False, else leave them True.